EATSTEAK/eatsteak.dev/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-category: "Test"
+category: Test
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2022"
+pubDate: Jul 01 2022
 hidden: true
+updatedDate: 2024-08-20T17:08+09:00
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.